pytest-dev/pytest-selenium/docs/development.rst

 ===========

-To contribute to `pytest-selenium` you can use `Pipenv`_ to manage a python virutal environment and `pre-commit <https://pre-commit.com/>`_ to help you with styling and formatting.
+To contribute to `pytest-selenium` you can use `Pipenv`_ to manage a python virtual environment and `pre-commit <https://pre-commit.com/>`_ to help you with styling and formatting.

 To setup the virtual environment and pre-commit, run: